neuland-ingolstadt/reimanns-scraper/README.md

 # reimanns-scraper

-This process provides a GraphQL API for Reimann's weekly menu.
+This service provides a GraphQL API for Reimann's weekly menu.
 It uses OpenAI to provide structured data from an [otherwise unstructured WordPress based website](http://reimanns.in/mittagsgerichte-wochenkarte/).

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.